Sessions

 Failed Session Setup

 • Failed sessions are only removed by explicit user action — Permanently Delete or Archive from the context menu.
-They survive page reloads and server restarts.

 Session Recovery